Management committees: how everyone benefits

 - That you are open-minded with your own team members

-The management committee can recommend decisions, but there is no voting on decisions and the committee has no formal decision-making power as such.
-It’s not about “democratic decision-making” but rather allowing for well-informed decision-making by the final decision-maker (the MD).
+The management committee can recommend decisions, but the final decisions are of course ultimately taken by the final executive power (in our case the Group CEO).
+It’s not about “democratic decision-making” but rather well-informed decision-making by the final decision-maker.

-At LiteBreeze we have a management committee consisting of: David (Founder, Owner, MD), Ajith (Project Director, on-site manager in India), and three additional senior staff from these departments: technical, recruitment and marketing.
+At LiteBreeze we have a management committee consisting of: David (Founder, Owner, Group CEO), Ajith (Managing Director, India), and four additional senior staff from these departments: technical, recruitment and marketing.

 Even though the meetings are held behind closed doors, most of what has been discussed is eventually shared broadly in the organization.
-This gives talented prospective members the chance of giving input, primarily to their immediate seniors but also directly to MD and PD in periodic check-in meetings.
+This gives talented prospective members the chance of giving input, primarily to their immediate seniors but also directly to Group CEO and MD in periodic check-in meetings.